19 Years Ago: The Dixie Chicks Hit No. 1 With ‘Cowboy, Take Me Away’

-Seventeen years ago today (Feb.
+Nineteen years ago today (Feb.
 5, 2000), the Dixie Chicks rode straight to No. 1 with their single "Cowboy, Take Me Away."
-The tune, from their multi-platinum 1999 album Fly, was written by bandmate Martie Maguire, along with songwriter Marcus Hummon.
+The tune, from the Chicks' multi-platinum 1999 album Fly, was written by trio member Martie Maguire, along with songwriter Marcus Hummon.

 Although Maguire penned "Cowboy, Take Me Away," her sister, fellow Chicks member Emily Robison (now Emily Strayer), deserves some of the credit for inspiring the single, which features lines such as, "Cowboy, take me away / Fly this girl as high as you can / Into the wild blue / Set me free, oh, I pray / Closer to heaven above and / Closer to you, closer to you."
 Maguire wrote the song when her younger sister started dating her future (and now-ex) husband, country singer Charlie Robison.